dstroy0/InputHandler/tools/cli_gen_tool_src/modules/README.md

 <!-- markdownlint-disable MD041 -->

-These are external methods used by cli_gen_tool.py which relate mostly to the operation of the MainWindow.
+These are external methods used by cli_gen_tool.py's MainWindow.